Obamg3017/Project-Proposal/README.md

 # Project Proposal

-## Basketball Card Memory Match Game 🏀
+## Basketball Memory Match Game 🏀

 ## Project Description

-My app is called Basketball Cards Match.
-It's a game app for players who enjoy testing their memory skills & Basketball.
-Players can flip two cards at a time to find matching pairs.
+My app is called Basketball Memory Match.
+It's a game app for players who love basketball and also enjoy testing their memory skills.
+Players can flip two images at a time to find matching pairs.
 The game is designed for single players, with the goal of finding all matches in the fewest moves possible.
-The game features an NBA theme that will display NBA players as cards.
+The game features an NBA theme that will display NBA players images.
 If a player matches a pair within their alloted moves, they win, if not, they lose.
 Players will have the ability to reset the game and try again to potentially win!
 So without further ado, lets get it!
-Future updates will include multiplayer modes and customizable card sets.

 ## Wire Frames

 ![Computer with Code](./assets/initialView.png)